MasterCard Tips, the Final Chapter (Pt. III)

-“First there was Heartbleed, then Shellshock, and now Poodle, yet another serious security vulnerability in yet another widely used piece of software that went unnoticed for years.”
+First, Heartbleed emerged, then Shellshock, and now Poodle, marking yet another significant security vulnerability in widely used software that went unnoticed for years.

 “Sears quietly announced via a filing with the Securities and Exchange Commission that one of their brands, Kmart, had suffered a data breach.
 It appears based on the information that they’ve shared that Kmart’s point of sale systems were compromised by malicious software.
 Kmart has discovered themselves in the unenviable position of being shoulder to shoulder with companies such as Home Depot, Target, Dairy Queen, Neiman Marcus and other firms who have also suffered this fate.”

 Two different excerpts, from two different articles, on two more breaches — newly discovered since we posted here, a mere week ago.

 The impact of this constant flow of news on the electronic payment landscape is still uncertain.
 However, there is a silver lining as newer security measures are being expedited.
 A recent article in Wired suggests that the era of credit card fraud is nearing its end.

 They affirm that the United States is ready to adopt the secure EMV chip-based authentication system, a standard pioneered by Europay, MasterCard, and Visa, which has already gained global acceptance.
 Pushed by mounting fraud costs, credit card companies have crafted incentives for merchants to switch to the sophisticated readers needed to accept the cards.”